 Multiply each element in a list using numpy prod

 Another method is using Numpy.
-To Multiply All Elements In List in Python, We will have to install NumPy first of all.
+To Multiply All Elements In the List in Python, We will have to install NumPy first all.
 Then we will use a built-in function of NumPy to get the product of the list.

 # Using numpy.prod Method